 Coriscana in Navarro County, Texas — The American South (West South Central)

 Location.
-32° 5.364′ N, 96° 27.861′ W. Marker is in Coriscana, Texas, in Navarro County.
-Marker can be reached from South 12th Street.
-Located between West 7th Avenue and West 10th Avenue, in Petroleum Industry Park.
+32° 5.37′ N, 96° 27.86′ W. Marker is in Coriscana, Texas, in Navarro County.
+Marker can be reached from South 12th Street, on the right when traveling south.
+Located between West 7th Avenue and West 10th Avenue, inside Petroleum Industry Park.
 Touch for map.
 Marker is in this post office area: Corsicana TX 75110, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 23, 2012, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 372 times since then and 14 times this year.
-Photos: 1, 2. submitted on October 23, 2012, by Mike Stroud of Bluffton, South Carolina.
-3, 4. submitted on October 27, 2012, by Mike Stroud of Bluffton, South Carolina.
+This page originally submitted on December 12, 2012, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 449 times since then and 35 times this year.
+Photos: 1, 2, 3. submitted on December 12, 2012, by Mike Stroud of Bluffton, South Carolina.